fthiella/fthiella.github.io/_posts/2018-08-07-cut-a-file-in-cmd.md

 ````

 not really intuitive, is it?
 I think I am missing my teenager days when I used to program Assembly x86: that was complex,
 but for good reasons.
 Cmd scripting is still complicated, but for no knowns reasons!
+Also, please note that this solution is painfully slow.